(045) 894 538

 To obtain an application form for the PMC, phone your local health office, complete same and return it to the local health office.

-An appointment will be sent to you.
+An appointment will be scheduled with the Area Medical Officer to assess eligibility.

 For a guide to purchasing a vehicle please see ddai.ie